dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Fields.md

 \correspond{\sigma \in \Gal(L/k) \suchthat \sigma(F) = F} &\leftarrow F
 .\end{align*}

-- This is contravariant wrt set inclusion
+- This is contravariant wrt subgroups/subfields.
 - $[F: k] = [G: H]$, so degrees of extensions over the base field correspond to indices of subgroups.
 - $[K : F] = \abs{H}$
 - $L/F$ is Galois and $Gal(K/F) = H$